EduardRosert/briefcase-positron-template/README.md

 ## Creating the project

 Normally, if you follow the [official tutorial](https://docs.beeware.org/en/latest/tutorial/tutorial-1.html), we will create a new project using the `briefcase new` command.
 With that command, briefcase will generate a new project using the default template using it's CLI.
-However, since we want to use the positron template, we will use cookiecutter to create our new project:
+However, since we want to use the positron Django template, we will use cookiecutter to create our new project:

 ```
 $ cookiecutter https://github.com/Cheukting/briefcase-positron-template.git